sidnb13/latex-class-notes/README.md

+# latex-class-notes

-A collection of concise LaTeX-based notes for the Calculus BC and Linear Algebra courses at LASA High School.
+A collection of concise LaTeX-based notes for the AP Calculus BC (10th), Linear Algebra (11th), and Multivariable Calculus (11th) courses at LASA High School.